Check Your CIBIL Score & Get Free Credit Report Online Instantly

 Why do the Experian and CIBIL credit scores differ?

-The difference between Experian and CIBIL is due to the different scoring models and the difference in the weightage given to each factor that is considered.
+The difference between Experian and CIBIL is due to the different scoring models and the difference in the weightage given to each factor.

 Yes, you can generate a credit report from any of the credit bureaus in India at the same time.